Major risk factors

-The Board of Directors is assisted by the Audit Committee in the exercise of its control responsibilities on the Company’s entities, in particular as regards the financial information distributed to shareholders and to third parties and in monitoring the mechanisms for risk management and internal control.
+The Board of Directors is assisted by the Audit Committee in the exercise of its control responsibilities for the Company’s entities, in particular with respect to the financial information distributed to shareholders and to third parties and the monitoring of the different risk management and internal control mechanisms.

 Against this background, the effectiveness of D’Ieteren’s system of controls, including operational and compliance controls, risk management and the company’s internal control arrangements, has been maintained.
 Such a system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute, assurance against material misstatement or loss.

 Reviews have included an assessment of both financial and operational internal controls by the internal audit of each entity and reports from the external auditor on matters identified in the course of its statutory audit work.